-SHOULD I SEEK MEDICAL CARE FOR MY BABY?
+WHEN SHOULD I SEEK MEDICAL CARE FOR MY BABY?

-During the first weeks after birth, newborns are adapting to life outside the womb, a significant transition that often affects their sleep and eating patterns.
-It's common for them to exhibit behaviors that might concern you, such as spitting up, irregular or loud breathing, making noises during sleep, eye-crossing for focus, appearing congested, sneezing, and hiccupping.
-These behaviors are typically normal.
-This guide aims to help you identify what's likely normal, when to contact your doctor, and when emergency care is needed.
+During the first weeks after birth, newborns are adapting to life outside the womb-a significant transition that often affects their sleeping and eating patterns.
+It's common for them to exhibit behaviors that might concern you, such as spitting up, breathing loudly or irregularly, making noises during sleep, eye-crossing for focus, sneezing, hiccuping, or appearing congested.
+These behaviors are typically considered normal.
+This guide aims to help you identify what behaviors are normal, when to contact your doctor, and when emergency care is needed.
 Camarena Kids is committed to supporting you at every step.
-Should you have any questions or concerns, don't hesitate to reach out to your Camarena Kids Pediatrician.
+Should you have any questions or concerns, don't hesitate to reach out to your Camarena Kids pediatrician.